 The mission of the Henry Clay Center is to transform the tone of our country’s political discourse.
 We don’t seek to change partisan minds, but rather to teach individuals how to listen and find common ground in the spirit of the profound legacy of the great Kentucky statesman, Henry Clay.
-The American public years for a spirit of cooperation.
-We are confident of success.
-We believe Americans are ready to embrace the words of Henry Clay who said, “There is nothing wrong with America that can’t be fixed by what’s right with America.”

 Our long term vision is to become the center of excellence for cooperative national political dialogue and to return Kentucky to its historical position as a place where opposed cultures can work together – Iroquois-Cherokee, French-English, Northern-Southern, urban-rural.
 Ultimately, we envision a transformation of the national political dialogue inspired by leaders who understand the power of statesmanship and elevate its core principles.